Turkish Chamber

 Is photography allowed?

-Photography policies may vary by exhibit.
-It is advisable to check for any signs or ask staff for clarification.
+Photography policies vary by exhibit.
+It is advisable to check for specific restrictions upon arrival.

 Are there guided tours?